HJCD-IK: GPU-Accelerated Inverse Kinematics through Batched Hybrid Jacobian Coordinate Descent: Background

 These projected vectors can then be used to compute $\Delta \theta_j$:

-After each iteration, once all $n$ joints have been updated, the algorithm measures the distance between the end-effector and target position, often through the $L_2$ norm, $||\textbf{P}_{ee}(\boldsymbol{\theta}) - \textbf{P}_t||_2^2$, and exits upon $\epsilon$-convergence.
+Once all $n$ joints have been updated, the algorithm measures the distance between the end-effector and target position, often through the $L_2$ norm, $||\textbf{P}_{ee}(\boldsymbol{\theta}) - \textbf{P}_t||_2^2$, and exits upon $\epsilon$-convergence.
 However, if the target is out of reach or CCD becomes locked in a singularity~\cite{ojha2023singularity}, the algorithm will continue until it reaches a preset iteration limit.
-The complete CCD algorithm is outlined in~\cref{alg:ccd}.